picter97/synched-in-part-2/README.md

 # SynchedIn

+>This README describes part 2 of the activity.
+For part 1, see [github.com/jeremyrrose/synched-in](https://github.com/jeremyrrose/synched-in).

 _OMG what if there were an app that let you connect with other professionals in your field?_

 _Like, a social network, but with less disinformation and fewer selfies and more of, like, people just kinda boasting about their professional achievements!_